blakedehaas/RAGInABox/README.md

 TAVILY_API_KEY = "<your_api_key>"

+3. In your terminal, navigate to the RAGInABox directory and run the application with this command:

+python3 main.py

-3. Follow the instructions in the langgraph_rag_agent_llama3_local.ipynb:
+4. Follow the instruction in the terminal to ask the RAG agent questions.

-Run this command: pip install langchain-nomic

-Download llama3 from ollama: Use [Ollama](https://ollama.ai/) and [llama3](https://ollama.ai/library/llama3)

-Run this command after downloading: ollama pull llama3

-Run all cells in the  langgraph_rag_agent_llama3_local.ipynb.

-4. Modify the prompts and questions in the langgraph_rag_agent_llama3_local.ipynb to experiment with your local RAG agent and fit your specific use case.
+5. Experiment with the prompts in main.py to fit the RAG agent to your specific use case.